 Planets allow you to add planet or stack subtopics to its orbit.
 To add a subtopic, enter the planet topic or subtopic and click +Subtopic in the left sidebar.

 Topic and subtopic covers

 Topic and subtopic covers are the customizable layers of text and visuals that hide the content within them.
 To learn about editing covers, check out this article.

 Add depth to your structure by connecting multiple layers of subtopics that reveal when zooming in to your content.
 You can add planet structures to existing planet subtopics anywhere on your canvas, but cannot add planets to a stack.
 To expand your subtopic structure, enter a planet subtopic and click +Subtopic.
 Then, choose a planet as your topic type.

-There are two options for the structure and layout of planet subtopics on your canvas.
+There are two ways for you to arrange the structure and layout of your subtopics.

 Save time and quickly create a beautifully aligned structure by selecting a pre-designed subtopic layout.

 - Click the Style button at the top of your screen.

 - Click the three dots (...) next to Shape & Layout to open the sidebar.